DrOreo002/DrOreo002/README.md

 </p>

 ---
-I'm a Java programmer that 💕 to make <a href="https://www.spigotmc.org/resources/authors/droreo002.416123/">plugins!</a>.
-Below's statistic is provided by <a href="https://github.com/anuraghazra/github-readme-stats">this</a> amazing application by anuraghazra!
+Full stack developer.
+I make plugins <a href="https://www.spigotmc.org/resources/authors/droreo002.416123/">too</a>.
+Statistic is provided by <a href="https://github.com/anuraghazra/github-readme-stats">this</a> amazing application by anuraghazra!

 <h2>🖖 Statistic</h1>
 <a href="https://github.com/anuraghazra/github-readme-stats">